Ciachula/PBIPortfolio1/README.md

 ## Business Task
 - Convert data into interesting report/dashboard.
 ## Dataset
-- Data contained in the excel file provided by the competition organizer (Videopoint).
+- Data in excel file provided by the competition organizer (Videopoint).
 - It presents the import of Poland in 2015 and 2017 to countries like Germany, Spain, France.
 ## Tools
 - Excel